 Shoulder pain is a common and debilitating problem that doesn’t just reduce function in the shoulder but in the arm and hand as well.
-The expert team at Reddy-Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, consists of specialists who excel in physical rehabilitation and relief from shoulder pain.
+The expert team at Reddy Care Physical & Occupational Therapy throughout New York state consists of specialists who excel in physical rehabilitation and relief from shoulder pain.
 Call the office today to schedule a consultation or book an appointment online.

 There’s a complex combination of bones, muscles, tendons, and ligaments within your shoulder that enable you to rotate your arms and perform the many movements of which you’re capable.

 Damage to any one of the structures within your shoulder can affect the whole joint, resulting in loss of function and pain.